10 Ways to Optimize Music Streaming

 #4 Modems, Routers, and Wi-Fi:

-There are modest priced consumer components that are known for providing better sound quality.
+There are modest priced consumer quality components that are known for providing better sound quality.
 Since these components change from year to year, and since the compatibility of these components differ from ISP to ISP, this would be something you would need to research on audiophile forums.

 But one thing that always holds true is to isolate your wired and your wireless components.
 You can buy a consumer grade modem or modem/router without Wi-Fi and plug in a dedicated Wi-Fi component.
-And make sure to keep a bit of distance between your wireless and your wired components.
+And always make sure to keep a bit of distance between your wireless and your wired components.

 #5 Power Supplies:

-Companies like Mojo Audio make higher performance LPSs with multiple outputs that can be used to power multiple components simultaneously.
-By the time you spend $500 each on lesser performance LPSs you could buy one high performance LPS, such as the Mojo Audio Illuminati, and power several components from one power supply.
+Companies like Mojo Audio make high-performance LPS with multiple outputs that can be used to power multiple components simultaneously.
+By the time you spend $500 each on lesser performance LPS you could buy one high-performance LPS and power several components.
+Powering multiple components with one LPS will not only reduce the number of power cables and AC receptacles you need but will also eliminate potential ground loops.

-#6 Reclocking:
+#6 Cables:

 The clocking frequencies used in computer and networking components are not optimized to the 44.1Khz and 48Khz multiples that are used in digital music.
 This is one reason audiophile switches and reclockers will improve sound quality.
 Another reason is reduced clocking noise.